 With the advent of ORMs such as Entity Framework, developers often forget the issues related to database developments.
 Indeed, ORMs and similar tools often deal with generating the schema (tables, columns) of the database as well as generating SQL queries without the developer writing a single line of SQL.
 Although this is very practical, a database is not limited to just that.
 There are stored procedures, CLR functions, Queues (Service Broker), configuration (compatibility level, collation, snapshot isolation, etc.), and many other things.

 All these objects change as the application evolves.
 It is therefore important, just like for application code, to version the code of the database.
-In addition, you must be able to easily deploy a new database or update an existing database to the latest version of the schema.
-In this article we will see how the SQL Server Database Project can solve this problem.
+Also, you must be able to easily deploy a new database or update an existing database to the latest version of the schema.
+In this post, we will see how the SQL Server Database Project can solve this problem.

 #Integrated with Visual Studio

 This project is integrated with Visual Studio.
 This has many advantages: